VCityTeam/cityGMLto3DTiles/PythonCallingDocker/Readme.md

 (although the outputs will always be placed in the `junk` directory created in the CWD, which is an expected behavior).

-Yet, in practice, one of the two commandes might fail (because, for example, a subscript will look for a configuration file in the wrong directory).
+Yet, in practice, one of the two commands might fail (because, for example, a subscript will look for a configuration file in the wrong directory).
 In order to debug such a mistake one must configure the debugger in order to establish the failing context: in this application case this means stating the "properly